What is Sharding?

-The ability to effectively scale with demanding and large data sets should be a key variable in the choice of database as the data size enterprises handle is growing exponentially and there is a growing concern over IT expenditures.
+The ability to effectively scale with demanding and very large data sets should be a key variable in the choice of database as the data size enterprises handle is growing exponentially and there is a growing concern over IT expenditures.

 Sharding is a database technology which has become a requisite for effective scaling.

 Sharding refers to an architecture where data is distributed across commodity (cheap) computers: a distributed, shared-nothing architecture in which all nodes work to satisfy a given query, but they work independently of each other, reporting back to an initiator or master node when done.
 The nodes do not share memory or disk space.
 As those nodes are fairly cheap, we can afford many of them, which makes the platform massively parallel processing (MPP).
 Data is typically distributed across nodes via a distribution key.
 So data in a single table would be distributed across all nodes, with the data being assigned to a node via the distribution key.

 When you have to add or upgrade your IT infrastructure as your existing systems cannot handle ever increasing influx of data any longer, you have two choices.

 First, you can replace your existing servers with new, powerful servers.
 This is usually called scale-up.
 The problem with this choice is that those servers are unbearably expensive and that you bear huge costs as the investment in existing servers has to be lost.

 Second, you add cheap (commodity) servers to existing servers.
 This is usually called scale-out.
-Overall, the second choice costs much less than the first one because of lower H/W expenses.
+Overall, the second choice costs much less than the first one because of lower H/W expenditure.
 But, the problem with the scale-out is it accompanies coordinator-related performance degradation.